 The PhD program in Biomedical Engineering is a hands-on learning experience that integrates world-class research and advanced coursework at the cutting edge of biomedical engineering.
 Read application requirements and on the Graduate Student Affairs site.
 Additionally, the department offers an MS-leading-to-PhD track for applicants who have not yet completed their master’s degree, and a combined MD PhD program in conjunction with Columbia University School of Physicians and Surgeons.
 All applicants are expected to have earned a bachelor’s degree in engineering or other science, and are required to take the Graduate Record Examination (GRE general test only).

-All applicants to Bioengineering and Biomedical Engineering program must through the Fu Foundation School of Engineering and Applied Science.
+All applicants to Bioengineering and Biomedical Engineering program must apply through the Fu Foundation School of Engineering and Applied Science.
 Applicants to the PhD program must have a master’s degree or equivalent.
 Students whose bachelor’s degree was not earned in a country where English is the dominant spoken language are required to take the TOEFL test.

 Ranked as: #4 in Best National University

+The Coterminal Master's Program in Bioengineering option is available to Stanford undergraduates who wish to work simultaneously toward a B.S. one major as well as an M.S. in Bioengineering.
 The degrees may be granted simultaneously or at the conclusion of different quarters, though the bachelor’s degree cannot be awarded after the master’s degree has been granted.

 Students interested in a career oriented toward bioengineering and medicine can pursue the combined MD/PhD program.
 The PhD degree is administered by the Department of Bioengineering.
 To be formally admitted as a PhD degree candidate in this combined degree program, the student must apply through normal departmental channels and must have earned or have plans to earn an MS in bioengineering or another engineering discipline at Stanford or another university.
 The MS requires 45 units of coursework, which consists of core bioengineering courses, technical electives, seminars and 6 unrestricted units.
 In addition, students will be expected to pass the Department of Bioengineering PhD qualifying examination.